-To help you make the most of your stay in Tuscany, Bookings For You has put together a Tuscany travel guide, packed full of all the things to do in Tuscany during your Tuscany holiday.
-Our Tuscany travel guide can provide restaurant recommendations, provide you with ideas about how to keep the children entertained, let you know which are the best museums in Tuscany to visit or, for the keen shoppers out there, where the best bargains are to be found.
+To help you make the most of your holiday in Tuscany, Bookings For You has put together a Tuscany travel guide.
+It’s packed full of all the things to do in Tuscany during your trip.
+Our Tuscany travel guide can provide restaurant recommendations and advice on which beaches to visit.
+Not only that.
+It will also provide you with ideas about how to keep the children entertained.
+We’ll also let you know which are the best museums in Tuscany to visit.
+What is more, for the keen shoppers out there, we’ll let you know where to find the best retail bargains!

 At Bookings For You, we firmly believe that the key to a successful family holiday is to keep the children entertained and happy at all times!
 Hopefully our guide to holidays with children in Tuscany will help ensure that this is the case!